hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 > :   Open the url of the specified application in the default web
 >     browser.
 If 'api' is specified as the app name, the Management
 >     Console is opened.
 With no arguments, the 'name' value from the
->     stackato.yml/manifest.yml in the current directory is used (if
+>     manifest.yml/manifest.yml in the current directory is used (if
 >     present).
 >
 >     + options
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --manifest
 >